at-fe-rd/b-scss-structure/README.md

     > The base directory contains styles that help start a project.
 It depends on each project that you style accordingly.

-    * Reset : Reset CSS for all browser, I have put the code in this file.
+    * **Reset:** Reset CSS for all browser, I have put the code in this file and add it to top of @import, because of it only for reset, please don't use variables, mixin... here.
+If you want to set the default style for each element please go to `_base.scss`.
-    * Fonts : Declaring @font-face to this file.
+    * **Fonts:** Declaring `@font-face` to this file.
 See example:

       ```
         @font-face {